- Choose one of three portfolios and let experts devise your investment strategy.

 The Spaceship Origin Portfolio is an index fund investing in listed Australian and global shares in amounts according to their market capitalisation.
 You will be investing in the top 100 Australian and top 100 international companies.
 Apple, Berkshire Hathaway, Alphabet and Amazon are among the companies that this portfolio invests in.

 This portfolio will offer you the opportunity to invest in both the biggest companies in the world, and those local to Australia.
-Your fees will not be sky high and you can invest in comfort, knowing that the companies you invest in are on a stable path.
+Your fees will not be sky high and you can invest in comfort, knowing that the companies you invest in are on a much more stable path.

 Spaceship Universe Portfolio